Lychee-Bot/project/README.md

 ## Motivation
-- Navigating in a dynamic urban environment is hard.
+- Navigating in a dynamic urban environment is hard!
 - Moving around humans is challenging since the motion is non-deterministic and human’s goal is unknown.
 - Goal: Research and experiment with methods to infer human motion behavior and navigate around humans.
 - Real-time motion planning around humans: active research area.